norcams/docs-enduser/docs/intro.rst

 ~~~~~~~~

 **BGO**
-  The OpenStack infrastructure located University of Bergen (UiB).
+  The OpenStack infrastructure located at the University of Bergen (UiB).

 **OSL**
-  The OpenStack infrastructure located University of Oslo (UiO).
+  The OpenStack infrastructure located at the University of Oslo (UiO).

 **Project**
   A container used to group a set of resources such as virtual